uwungu01-rep/thors_hammer-python.edition/README.md

 ## Functionalities
 Generate passwords with configurable settings for the generator, these include:
+1. Configure the password's length
-1. Toggle whether or not you want to generate passwords with uppercase letters.
+2. Toggle whether or not you want to generate passwords with uppercase letters.
-2. Toggle whether or not you want to generate passwords with numbers.
+3. Toggle whether or not you want to generate passwords with numbers.
-3. Toggle whether or not you want to generate passwords with special characters.
+4. Toggle whether or not you want to generate passwords with special characters.

 ## Installation
 <ol type="1">